 Prior to working with human blood or bodily fluids, lab personnel must be trained in the WFU Bloodborne Pathogen Exposure Control Plan (BBP ECP).
 The ECP is designed to eliminate or minimize occupational exposure to Hepatitis B Virus (HBV), Human Immunodeficiency Virus (HIV), and other bloodborne pathogens.

-Persons working with human blood or bodily fluids and those who are reasonably expected to be potentially exposed must take the BBP ECP Training, complete the BBP ECP Certification and Quiz, and complete the Hepatitis B Vaccination documentation and return to EHS.
+Persons working with human blood or bodily fluids and those who are reasonably expected to be potentially exposed must take the Bloodborne Pathogen Training, and complete the Hepatitis B Vaccination documentation and return to EHS.

 In addition, researchers working with human blood or bodily fluids should complete the Bloodborne Pathogen Checklist prior to beginning research and review with the EHS Department.